 This is a beautiful book with captivating artwork and lots of repetition.
 Repeating books are wonderful for teaching language.
 This book and the material that I’ve put together is aimed at very young learners, I would say ages 1-5 years old.
 You can find this book at the local library if you live in an English speaking country, and perhaps even if you don’t, it’s quite popular.
-If you need to buy a copy, I highly recommend Book Depository because they have worldwide free shipping, honestly they get most of my business because I live in Switzerland (affiliate link).
-I have the book and CD version, which I’ve linked to.
-The children LOVE to listen to the CD on their own, in fact, just last week I assigned the book and CD as homework for a 3 year old student :-D.
+If you need to buy a copy, I’ve linked to it below in several places.
+I have the book and CD version, the children LOVE to listen to the CD on their own, in fact, just last week I assigned the book and CD as homework for a 3 year old student :-D.

 Read listen and learn

 First off, some key vocabulary that the children can learn from this book.
 I like to make a list for myself as well as for the children.
 I like to remind myself what the worlds are that I want my little ones to learn, then use those words continuously throughout the lesson and also the play time.
 I also have the children repeat the words back to me, and eventually ask them to use the words in our games and interactive play.

 Read the book together.
 There is something so very special about reading with a child.
 Put some emphasis on the key vocabulary words.
 When you say the word “over” raise your hand very high and make a movement of going over something, and when you say the word “under” put your hand down low and again make a movement of going under.
 When you say “through” use both hands and again, mimic the movement of going through something.
 You can also use your hands when you say “catch” to make a movement like your are grabbing something that is trying to escape.
 When you say “scared” use your voice to demonstrate the emotion.
 Tone and facial expressions communicate more than actual vocabulary to small children, so don’t forget to use them to help you teach.